Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Results

 \subsubsection{PGG}

-To gain insight into the mechanisms through which the presence AI Agents can change cooperation decisions, we estimate a series of statistical models across the PGG, the prisoners dilemma, as well as the norm expectations elicited from participants.
+To examine whether the presence of an AI-labelled agent changed cooperation decisions, we estimated a series of statistical models across the PGG, the Prisoner’s Dilemma, and the norm expectations elicited from participants.
 The models allow us to disentangle how perceptions of agent type and bot strategies interact with normative pressures on cooperation decisions in a group (PGG), how cooperation persists in subsequent interactions (PD), and how normative expectations and perceptions might mediate these dynamics.

 First, we examine the main effect of our treatments on cooperation decisions using a linear mixed-effects regression model.
-To this end, we include the treatment and bot strategies, the contributions of others in previous rounds (group pressure), their own contributions in the previous round (individual inertia), and time trends across rounds.
-To account for the heterogeneity and nested structure of the decisions, we include person-level random slopes and random slopes for both normative pressure (others' contribution) and round trend.
-This allows us to capture both baseline differences in contribution levels as well as variation in participants' susceptibility to social pressure and rounding effects.
+To this end, we include the treatment and bot strategies, others' contributions in previous rounds (group pressure), their own contributions in the previous round (individual inertia), and time trends across rounds.
+Because each participant made repeated decisions across rounds, observations were nested within individuals.
+We therefore used mixed-effects models with participant-level random intercepts and random slopes for others’ previous contributions and round number.
+This approach captures both baseline differences in contribution levels and individual variation in responsiveness to prior group contributions and time trends.

 Our primary hypothesis (H1) predicted a "differentiation effect," where the presence of an AI-labelled agent would reduce overall cooperation and normative pressure.
-Contrary to this prediction, the mixed-effects model (see Table \ref{tab:mfinal}) reveals no significant effect of the AI label on contribution levels (human vs. AI; $β = 1.09, p = .738$).
-Consequently, we reject H1; participants did not penalize the group for the presence of an AI agent, supporting the alternative perspective of normative equivalence.
-The regression further reveals that participants' behaviour was strongly shaped by both their own and others' prior contributions.
-They contributed significantly more when others had contributed highly in the previous round ($β = 0.14, p = .006$) and when they have contributed more in the previous round themselves (β = 0.28, p \textless .001).
+Contrary to this prediction, the mixed-effects model (see Table \ref{tab:mfinal}) reveals no significant effect of the AI label on contribution levels (human vs AI; $β = 1.09, p = .738$).
+Consequently, we reject H1; we find no evidence that the AI label reduced contribution levels.
+The regression further shows that participants' behaviour was strongly shaped by both their own and others' prior aggregate contributions.
+They contributed significantly more when others had contributed highly in the previous round ($β = 0.14, p = .006$) and when they had contributed more in the previous round themselves ($β = 0.28, \textless p .001$).
 We also observe a round effect, with the typical decline in cooperation in the repeated game ($β = –0.59, p = .001$).